 How to apply

-Please just send us an up to date CV and a cover letter or email to email@example.com FAO Head of Legal Advice, explaining why you want to volunteer for us, your direct experience and knowledge of employment law and/or the UK benefits system, and how many hours/what pattern of availability you think you would be able to commit to.
+Please send us a CV and a cover letter to email@example.com (FAO Head of Legal Advice) explaining why you want to volunteer for us, any experience or interest in employment law, and how many hours/what pattern of availability you think you would be able to commit to.